pybm/projects/README.md

 #4   My fourth project is a simple task manger that needs a little bit more work.

 #5   This project is a raw representation of galaxies in the universe.
-Using tree variable and the normal distribution, we have a 3d plot with 1000 galaxies for each axis.
+Using tree variable and the normal distribution with mean at 10 and standard deviation at 100, we have a 3d plot with 1000 galaxies for each axis.
 Simple project but impactful.